 In today’s society, a large debate takes place around the following questions: How can we make our world more liveable?
 How do we manage to live up to our responsibility expectations, towards the next generation?
-The answer is:… Sustainability!
-But what exactly is that?

 Even today it is possible and important to act sustainably in everyday life: A careful use of resources is necessary so that we do not live at the expense of the environment and future generations.

 Particular attention remains on our forests: They serve as a livelihood for plants, animals and humans.
-The forest regulates our climate and also offers us a space for recreation.
+The forest regulates our climate and also offers a space for recreation.
 Unfortunately, our forests are in danger: So we have to protect them.
 However, this is only possible with economic and at the same time environmentally friendly and socially acceptable forest management.